 Our curriculum model supports the facilitation of this suite of subjects through our Level 2/ GCSE Guided Pathways.
 An appreciation and experience of these subjects enhances our students’ global awareness, creativity, teamwork and performance, enhancing their enjoyment of school.
 Studying a curriculum that values creative, expressive and practical subjects further supports our students’ physical and mental health, and sense of self and others into adulthood.

 Across year 7 to 9 a broad range of subjects are offered, reflecting the entitlement of the national curriculum.
 To promote good physical and mental health, all students in year 7 and 8 receive one hour a week of Health and Wellbeing, as well as this being a focus in tutor time and Life.
-From year 9 this is developed through the inclusion of a level 2 Health and Wellbeing qualification, either Sport Studies or Health and Social Care.
+From year 9 this is developed through the inclusion of a level 2 Health and Wellbeing qualification, either Sport Studies, Hospitality and Catering or Health and Social Care.
 In addition to the Health and Wellbeing qualification that starts in year 9, students have further Guided Pathway choices in year 10.
 All students choose a humanities subject, and this reflects our commitment to a broad academic curriculum for all.
 Our commitment to every students’ entitlement to study the full EBacc is demonstrated by the inclusion of Spanish as a Guided Pathway choice, available to all students.
 As part of this commitment, we require all students to study history, geography and a modern foreign language across years 7 to 9.
 A small number of students in year 7 and 8 have a literacy lesson to support their needs in place of their Spanish lesson.
 A further Guided Pathway choice provides further breadth across a full range of academic and vocational subjects and meets the future progression needs of all students.

 The educational offer at Outwood Academy Normanby promotes a broad and balanced curriculum throughout all years that enables every student to fulfill their potential, with the aspiration to move forward with their educational experience at local further education providers and then onto higher education.